 The tutorial portion of the program is conducted in the traditional Oxford tutorial manner.
 When registering for the program, a student chooses from among a variety of legal subjects to study under the supervision of a tutor.
 For each of the five weeks of the program a tutor in that subject (the equivalent of a United States law school professor and typically referred to as a "don" or a "fellow" of Oxford University) provides the student with an extensive bibliography of readings and assigns a topic for a written essay based on the readings.
-Tutors generally expect an essay of 1,500-2,000 words.
+Tutors generally expect an essay of 2,000 words.
 Toward the end of each week, or at other times mutually agreed upon between student and tutor, the student meets with the tutor for an hour and fifteen minutes.
-Some tutors prefer meeting with a pair of students at the same time; such tutorial meetings will be two hours long.
+Some tutors prefer meeting with a pair of students at the same time; such tutorial meetings are two hours long.
 Tutors ask that each student present and defend his or her essay and discussion of the topic ensues between tutor and student.
-Students earn three units for successful completion of the tutorials, at the end of which the tutor assigns a letter grade based on the written essays and performance during the tutorial sessions.